Bratsk: Etymology

-The name of the city, which is from the same root as the Russian word for 'brother' (брат / brat), derives from the Russian phrase for 'brotherly people' (братские люди / bratskije ljudi).
+The name of the city, which is from the same root as the Russian word for 'brother' (брат / brat), derives from the Russian phrase for 'brotherly people' (братские люди / bratskije ljudi) (Buryats by origin).

 History

 The first Europeans in the area arrived in 1623, intending to collect taxes from the local Buryat population.
 Permanent settlement began with the construction of an ostrog ('fortress') in 1631 at the junction of the Oka and Angara rivers.
 Several wooden towers from the 17th-century fort are now exhibited in Kolomenskoye Estate of Moscow.

 During World War II, there was an increase in industrial activity in Siberia, as Soviet industry was moved to the lands east of the Ural Mountains.
 After the end of the war, development slowed as resources were required in the rebuilding of European Russia.

 In 1947, the Gulag Angara prison labor camp was constructed near Bratsk, with capacity for up to 44,000 prisoners for projects such as the construction of the railway from Tayshet to Ust-Kut via Bratsk (now the western section of the Baikal-Amur Mainline).

 The city's rapid development commenced with the announcement in 1952 that a dam and hydroelectric plant would be built at Bratsk on the Angara River.
 Town status was granted to Bratsk in 1955.
 The city of Bratsk was formed from separate villages, industrial and residential areas according to a 1958–61 masterplan.
 These areas were in certain cases far away from each other, leading to the large territorial area of the Bratsk municipal region, and explaining why there are unsettled areas of taiga between city districts.

 The 4,500-megawatt Bratsk Hydroelectric Power Station was built between 1954 and 1966, bringing numerous workers to the town.
 Other industries in the city include an aluminum smelter and a pulp mill.

 Bratsk originally comprised the following regions, with the idea being that they would each grow, and merge, to form the city of Bratsk.